-Arts, Beats & Eats Returns to Royal Oak in September
+Arts, Beats & Eats Returns to Royal Oak This Weekend

 Soaring Eagle Arts, Beats & Eats presented by Flagstar Bank is returning to the streets of Royal Oak this Labor Day weekend with a new lineup of cultural, environmental, and community initiatives, alongside art displays, musical performances, plenty of food, and both new and returning vendors.